ameli/imate/docs/notes.rst

   avoid this, either use double precision, or enable *reorthogonalization* in Lancozs process.

+  Problem was found:

+  When num_gpu_devices and num_threads are the same, both cpu and gpu codes give identical results.
+This is due to the random number generator.
+For each thread, the random generator jumps the initial seed.
+Also, when an iteration on a single thread finishes, the next iteration continutes with the next random number in the previous sequence in the memory of the generator.

+  To make the result of both cpu and gpu exactly identical, do the followings:
+  1. Set num_threads and num_gpu_devices to 1.
+  2. In imate/_random_generator/split_mix_64.cpp, and in the constructor, initialize the seed with a fixed number, say 1234567890, not with time.
+     This allows to run both the cpu code and gpu codes to start off by the same sequence of random numbers.

+  If we set num_thread and num_gpu_devices to anything greater than one, the results might be different, since after each thread iteration, it is not guaranteed which thread continues the seqnece of the previous random generator.
+But if min_num_samples is a large number, the results of both cpu and gpu should be very close.

 * The ``cusparse`` documentation here: https://docs.nvidia.com/cuda/cusparse/index.html#cusparse-generic-function-spmv
   says that: